LibreSolar/bms-c1/spec/3-requirements.md

 The terminals require an additional assembly step after soldering.
 However, similar connectors with through-hole reflow assembly methods have proven to be very difficult to solder together with smaller components on the same PCB because auf their high thermal mass.
 It makes sense to add the terminals in a separate step.

 As the cheapest solution, the terminals can be omitted and the wires can be soldered directly to the PCB.
 This solution is not considered as reliable, especially if the board can be exposed to vibrations.

+The press-fit terminals were the first idea, but were dropped because the custom busbar with clinch nut is considered cheaper and more suitable for the application.

 ### Power PCB specifications